 Take some time to dive into your heart to find out what the heart is longing for.
 Make the mind still so that you are not bothered by modesty, so you are able to see beyond the small wishes and desires of daily life and find the deepest, biggest, grandest longing of life.
 This will allow you to find your words that describe what you think is the highest goal of life.
 Don’t be blocked by limitations, fears or restrictions, it is your birthright to know your true Self, the experience that Shiva and Shakti are one and the same, to know Brahman, the Non-dual Absolute Reality, the formless Divine Mother.
 So find the words that describe this in a way your hearts understands it.
 Choose the words in your own language, so they are not merely big words found in a book or on a website, make it personal, intimate, so this ONE desire can easily bring you to its bhava, to its stillness and silence.

-Swami Jnaneshvara often speaks that we should know our keyword.
-This is a playful way to invite us to find this ONE desire.
+It was known that Swami Rama would ask people “What do you want?”… an invitation to express your deepstest desire so that he/tradition could support you in persueing it.
+So it was very important to know what you want.
+Also Swami Jnaneshvara often speaks about finding your keyword.
+This is a playful way to invite you to find this ONE desire.
 Everyone is using Google, which operates by typing a keyword into the search engine.
 So he tells us to find our keyword, which is one word that captures that one desire, this deepest longing of the heart.
 So ask yourself the question; what is that one word which makes my heart sings of joy, which allows the bhava to flow?

 There are many words that can be used to capture that one desire; love, joy, happiness, peace, fearlessness, expansion, to be free, or to wake up.
 Remember that whatever you choose it is your word, make it very personal so that it has deep meaning for you, and will be ‘your’ incredible power that helps you on your journey.